 Occupant protection is a priority for law enforcement across the state.
 State and local agencies actively engage in enforcement and education as part of the agencies' mission to ensure that their communities stay safe.
 Several of the THSO's police traffic services grants include a seat belt enforcement component.

 Nighttime enforcement is an emphasis area for many states, and Tennessee is no exception.
 Across the country, it's not uncommon for nighttime seat belt usage to be lower than during the daytime.
 The THSO recognizes that increasing seat belt usage among those traveling at night could decrease injury and fatality rates.

 Tennessee implements a strong media and enforcement campaign to target occupant protection use.
 Three groups are targeted: male drivers, drivers in rural counties, and drivers on local roads.
 The media campaign includes radio and TV advertising during the NHTSA-sponsored Click It or Ticket campaign.
 National and locally produced media are used during each of these specified time frames.
-The THSO provides signage at local sporting and similar events to display the Click It or Ticket message.
+The THSO provides signage at local sporting and similar events to display the CIOT message.
 The signage is strategically placed to reach our targeted demographic.

-Mobilizations are high-profile law enforcement programs combined with paid and earned media.
-They are evaluated in terms of observations of belt use and surveys of public awareness and public changes in behavior.
+Mobilizations are high-profile law enforcement programs, combined with paid and earned media, and they are evaluated in terms of observations of belt use and surveys of public awareness and public changes in behavior.
 These mobilizations are a 5-step process:

 - 1. Two weeks of high-intensity traffic law enforcement to also include year-round seat belt education; - 2.
 Intense publicity, both paid and earned, utilizing messages that increase the perception of dangers that are associated with not using the seat belt in a daily positive manner; - 3.
-Pre/post observational surveys to include current data: - 4.
-Pre/post knowledge/attitude/behavior surveys; and - 5.
+Pre-observational surveys to include current data; and - 4.
 Immediate reporting of enforcement and media activity within specific mobilization areas of local jurisdictions.

 Law enforcement participation is critical in reducing fatalities and injury crashes on Tennessee roads.

-For the planned Memorial Day, Click It or Ticket Mobilization, the agencies on the following pages are anticipated to participate.
+For the planned Memorial Day, Click It or Ticket Mobilization, the following agencies are anticipated to participate: